After Jalen Hurts led another clutch Eagles victory, one teammate compared him to Tom Brady

 Bills quarterback Josh Allen, who accounted for 420 yards and four touchdowns from scrimmage on a monster day, converted a third down each with his legs and arms.

-But facing third-and-six from the 22, Allen and receiver Gabe Davis interpreted an option route differently and failed to connect on a would-be winning touchdown.
-Davis slammed his helmet in frustration, Allen grabbing his head and jumping up and down in shock at the miscommunication on which Allen would later say he “guessed wrong” (Davis said they both erred by not reading it the same).
+But facing third-and-6 from the 22, Allen and receiver Gabe Davis interpreted an option route differently and failed to connect on a would-be winning touchdown.
+Davis slammed his helmet in frustration, Allen grabbing his head and jumped up and down in shock at the miscommunication on which Allen would later say he “guessed wrong” (Davis said they both erred by not reading it the same).

 “We know we’re a good team — we showed it out there tonight,” Davis said.
 “We was going at it with the top dogs.
 I feel like there is no confidence lost, just we’ve got to make the plays when the plays are supposed to be made.”